oli-d/nova/communication/rest/README.md

 package.

-So, as an example, if you write the following bean:
+So, as an example, if you write the following class:

 ```Java
 @Path("/foo")